Junjie-Zhu/IDPFold2/README.md

 ### Reweighting

-First download experimental data and useful information from [PeptoneBench (Zenodo link)](https://zenodo.org/record/17306061/files/PeptoneDBs.tar.gz), calculating SAXS/CS/PRE/RDC following the PeptoneBench protocols.
+First download experimental data and useful information from [PeptoneBench](https://zenodo.org/record/17306061/files/PeptoneDBs.tar.gz), calculating SAXS/CS/PRE/RDC following the PeptoneBench protocols.
 Then you may use the following scripts for reweighting and analysis.

 ```bash
 # first analyze SAXS and CS data